-- Most of the time, you can only acquire data from samples, because it is too difficult or expensive to collect data from the whole population that you're interested in. - Inferential statistics use your sample to make reasonable guesses about the larger population. - Use random and unbiased sampling methods. - If your sample isn't representative of your population, then you can't make valid statistical inferences or generalize.
+- Most of the time, you can only acquire data from samples, because it is too difficult or expensive to collect data from the whole population that you're interested in. - Inferential statistics use your sample to make reasonable guesses about the larger population. - Use random and unbiased sampling methods. .